 Avoid A Diamond That Looks Like This

 A secondary consideration for color is fluorescence.
-It’s often said that fluorescence can potentially improve color.
-In theory, this makes sense because light is an additive color system where blue (fluorescence) + yellow (diamond color) = white.
-However, in practice most viewing conditions (e.g. indoor lighting) do not produce the UV light that activates fluorescence.
+Many other sites claim that fluorescence can potentially improve color.
+This is plausible in theory because light is an additive color system in which blue (fluorescence) + yellow (diamond color) = white.
+However, in practice most viewing conditions (e.g. indoor lighting) do not have UV light that activates fluorescence.
 Since fluorescence is not observed most of the time, you shouldn’t rely on it to improve color.
 Strong fluorescent diamonds can also be overgraded for color, so it’s safer to limit your search to medium and below.

 Using these guidelines, you should be able to find a beautiful diamond that provides the most bang for your buck.
 I’ve tried to make the search process as smooth as possible by highlighting the best cut stones on the diamond price curves.
 Good luck!